-created this with the remaining fabric from the adults honeycomb smocked pleated hemd.
+I created this hemdwith the remaining fabric from the adults honeycomb smocked pleated hemd.
 This design is based on woodcuts from 16th c.
 Landsknechts ( “Landsknecht Woodcuts: Kriegsvolker im Zeitalter der Landsknechte” and woodcut / drawing examples on my Pinterest board below).
+Visit my article “Was it Honeycomb Smocking on 16th c.
+German Clothing, or something else…” for a discussion on the appropriateness of honeycomb smocking.

 Once cut I the fabric I stitched the seams in the back and roll hemmed the raw edge of the neck and sleeves using the sewing machine.
 I left the rest raw while completing the smocked pleating on the mid sleeve and neck and sleeve collars.
 I used a pleating method and honeycomb smocking technique as described in my honeycomb smocking demo and apron posts.
 The honeycomb smocking and pleats stopped short 1/2 inch from the edge to allow the cuff seam and collar opening.
 I did the neck in a 1 cm honeycomb pattern and the sleeves in a 2 cm pattern.
 I had a lot less fabric in the sleeves than the other shirt, so I had to improvise by using a wide pattern.
 I added a honeycomb pleated section to the sleeve similar to those seen in The Seamstress, Date: ca. 1535 ( “Landsknecht Woodcuts: Kriegsvolker im Zeitalter der Landsknechte”) Came out well!